cekit/cekit/docs/getting-started/build.rst

 Building your image
 ====================

 Now that a fully assembled image definition file has been constructed it is time to try building it.
+As mentioned previously we will use ``podman`` to build this image; for other build engines see :doc:`here </handbook/building/builder-engines>`

 .. code-block:: sh